Skip to content

 What contents insurance add-ons are available?

-When you compare contents insurance quotes with us, you can choose to include extra cover for an additional cost, including:
+When you compare contents insurance quotes with us, you can choose to add on extra cover for an additional cost, including:

 • Accidental damage – to cover accidents like spilling red wine on your new cream sofa.